-Reptiles Are Abhorrent: Averted in Putt-Putt Saves the Zoo the boa constrictors Little Skeeter and his Mom are just as nice as all the other animals.
+Reptiles Are Abhorrent: Averted in Putt-Putt Saves the Zoo, the boa constrictors Little Skeeter and his Mom are just as nice as all the other animals and the alligator in the pool underneath the unfinished bridge doesn't seem to be unfriendly either.
 Same can be said for the dinosaurs in Putt-Putt Travels in Time.

 In Putt-Putt Saves the Zoo and Joins the Circus, there's a bill board at the beginning which has a few references to Fatty Bear and Pajama Sam.